Skip to main content

 apt-get install vim

-2. Edit the WindwardReports.properties.properties file using Vim
+2. Edit the WindwardReports.properties file using Vim

 cd /usr/local/tomcat/webapps/ROOT/WEB-INF/classes